Braised Veal Shanks

 I’m a big fan of searing and braising the veal shanks because it gives the meat more flavor and an irresistible golden crust.
 However, you can switch this up by using the slow cooker method instead:

 - Dry the veal shanks.
 Before searing the veal, pat the meat dry with paper towels.
-I found this to be the key to getting a gorgeous and even sear around the meat.
+I found this to be the key to achieving a gorgeous, even sear on the meat.

 - Check for doneness.
 You’ll know the veal shanks are cooked to perfection when they’re almost falling off the bone.
 You can also use a meat thermometer to ensure that they reach a safe internal temperature of 155ºF.